orcestra-campaign/book/orcestra_book/earthcare.md

 tracks_ltp = {}
 tracks_pre = {}
 for date in dates_ltp:
+    if date >= datetime(2024, 10, 1):
+        # Apparently our forecasts stop right at the end of the campaign
+        break
     tracks_ltp[date] = (
         sat.SattrackLoader("EARTHCARE", issue_date_ltp, kind='LTP')
         .get_track_for_day(date)
         .sel(time=slice(datetime.combine(date, time(6, 0)), None))
         )
 for date in dates_pre:
+    if date >= datetime(2024, 10, 1):
+        # Apparently our forecasts stop right at the end of the campaign
+        break
     tracks_pre[date] = (
         sat.SattrackLoader("EARTHCARE", issue_date_pre, kind='PRE')
         .get_track_for_day(date)